samarthmahendraneu/samarthmahendraneu/README.md

 <h1 align="center">hey there 👋</h1>

 My expertise include programming langues such as <b>Python, C++, Java</b> in domains such as <b>Backend, Databases,Data Intensive Systems, Low level systems, Devops, Distributed systems </b>

+but i am also well versed in languages such as <b> Typescript, Javascript, Rust, C programming </b>

 <br>
 🤝 I’m looking to collaborate on<br>